porterjamesj/iou/README.md

 `all but alice` is expanded into the names of everyone in the graph except Alice.
 An arbitrary number of names can come after `but`.
-In this case, since we only have three people, `all but alice` is just `bob charlie` so this is actually more annoying to type.
-When dealing wiht bigger graphs, however, this is very helpful.
+In this case, since we only have three people, `all but alice` is just `bob charlie` so this is actually longer to type, but when dealing with bigger groups the `but` sugar can be very helpful.

 ## Batch processing

-A typical way of using iou is to have everyone save their recipts from communal purchases and then batch process them all every few weeks/months and cleanup the resulting graph to see who owes who how much.
+A typical way of using iou is to have everyone save their recipts from communal purchases, batch process them all every few weeks/months, and cleanup the resulting graph to see who owes who how much.
 Typing in all those `add` commands one at a time can be a pain though, so iou supports batch processing of debt additions.
 You can type up all the debts in a file like so: